MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-2-c4150.md

 }
 ```

 This issue should be fixed by putting the definition for the `IncClass` type in the same translation unit as the `delete`.
-If the class is declared in a header file, then it can be included in the translation unit.
-If the class is not declared in a header file then the `NoDestruct` definition may need to be moved into the same file as the `IncClass` definition.
+If the class is declared in a header file, it can be included in the translation unit.
+If the class isn't declared in a header file, the `NoDestruct` definition may need to be moved into the same file as the `IncClass` definition.

 ```cpp
 // compile with: /W2